deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 "Like what?"
 Sean asked.

-"First solar energy force field, First xenobiology lab, first interstellar jump array, first variable-gravity gymnasium…"
+"First solar energy force field, First xenobiology lab, first interstellar jump array, first variable-gravity gymnasium..."

 "Those would all be the Scotch Creek facility."
 Ben corrected her.
 "Except for the Gym, that was the Extraterrestrial Environment Training Facility on Salisbury Plain."